Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** I was fine, even good during the day, but at night an argue change it all.
 Well, well, well...

+### Day 61: June 24, 2020 (Finishing rope naïve)

+**Today's Progress**: I finish coding a naïve implementation of the algorithm it works perfectly, but is too slow to be considered a solution.
+I certainly learn a lot of the mechanics of the problem by coding it.
+Now, I need to implement the same idea using a better data structure.
+A splay tree is suggested.
+Tomorrow we'll see.

+**Thoughts:** Another super duper day.
+Hopefully the bad things just pass.
+Feeling more than good.